-- You ride for 24 or 6+6 hours.
+- You ride for the amount of hours you signed up for.
 After the time is up you are not allowed to go on another lap but you can finish the lap you are on.

 - Most amount of laps + shortest time thereafter wins.

 - Once you have completed 1 lap you are in the results.

 - Transition for team riders: there must be physical contact before the next rider is allowed out.
 High five, kiss, track-style-slingshot, etc. Transition must be in the transition zone, which is right after timing, unless otherwise stated in the rider briefing.

 - No garbage policy: please don’t litter out on the track.
 We will penalise you if we see you do it.

 - No cheating policy: you must follow the track.
 It will be clearly marked with arrows, bunting tape, flags and signs.
 If we see you cheating we will penalise you.

 - Rider down procedure – probably the most important rule of all: if you come to an accident out on the track you MUST stop and make sure the rider is ok.
 If he/she is not, stay with him/her and send the next rider straight back to the event centre to let us know what happened.
 If you lose time while helping an injured rider we will adjust your lap time at the end of the race.

 - If a race is deemed unsafe because of storm, rain, fire etc we will pause it, assess the situation and if possible restart it again later.